Elysium (Pet Shop Boys album): Artwork

+The artwork was designed by Mark Farrow, using photos of the natural world to reflect the album title.
+The CD (pictured) and vinyl covers show sunlight on the sea, and the limited double-CD cover is of clouds in the sky.

+Promotion

 A teaser video was released in June 2012 for the track "Invisible".
-The short film was made by Brian Bress and the song features backing vocals by singer-songwriter James Fauntleroy II and veteran singers Oren, Maxine and Julie Waters.
+The short film was made by Brian Bress and the song features backing vocals by singer-songwriter James Fauntleroy II and veteran singers Oren, Julia, and Maxine Waters.
+Pet Shop Boys debuted the album tracks at a live-streamed concert in Berlin on 5 September 2012.
+Pre-recorded footage of the backing vocalists was shown on individual screens onstage.

+Singles

 The album's first official single, "Winner", was released digitally on 3 July 2012, and subsequently in August 2012 as a four-track CD and digital EP.
 The "Winner" EP includes the non-album tracks "A Certain 'Je Ne Sais Quoi'", "The Way Through the Woods" and a cover version of Bee Gees' "I Started a Joke".
 A second digital EP of "Winner" containing remixes by Andrew Dawson, John Dahlbäck and Niki & The Dove was released a week later.

 The second single, "Leaving", was released on 12 October 2012, containing the non-album tracks "Hell" and "In His Imagination", a 2003 demo titled "Baby", a remix by Dusty Kid, two remixes by Andrew Dawson, and three remixes by the duo themselves.

 "Memory of the Future" was released as the album's third and final single on 31 December 2012.
 A seven-inch mix was commissioned by Stuart Price, as well as remixes from Price, Ulrich Schnauss, DJ Waldo Squash and Digital Dog.
 It also contains three non-album tracks: "Listening", "One Night" and "Inside".